Just hours after a video leak revealed the 2018 Range Rover Vogue, Land Rover has officially unveiled its flagship machine for next year.

 Land Rover says that it’s even more comfortable than before (if that’s even possible) thanks to the front seats gaining 24-way electric movement.

-New seat frames, wider and deeper foams, as well as heated arm rests are now standard.
+New seat frames, wider and deeper foams, and heated armrests are now standard.

 The back seats have also been redesigned to be more cossetting.